-The James A. Gibson Library offers an environment for quiet study and work, group learning and collaboration.
+The James A. Gibson Library offers an environment for quiet study, group learning and collaboration.

 The Library has over 1400 comfortable study spaces in three distinct zones: common areas, quiet areas and silent study zones.
 The Library is food-friendly with the exception of Archives and Special Collections.